bengukalo/bengukalo/content/post/test_your_memory/index.md

 _Saint Jerome Writing -_ [_incomplete work of Caravaggio_](https://borghese.gallery/collection/paintings/saint-jerome-writing.html) _(1605-6)_

 Later on, they were shown different paintings, and were asked to classify these according to which artist they belong to.
 In the cumulative test, Interim group scored higher than both No-Interim and Re-study group.
-Forward testing effect is also seen in ‘transfer of learning’, where participants study English-Swahili word pairs and are tested on something completely different like face-name pairs.
+Forward testing effect is also seen in ‘transfer of learning’, where participants study English-Euskara word pairs and are tested on something completely different like face-name pairs.

 &nbsp;